 Do You Need To Secure Wipe a Mac Drive?

 When you sell, donate or recycle a Mac, you should absolutely erase your drive before it leaves your possession.
-With older Macs that use spinning hard disk drives, you should secure erase it.
+With orders Macs that use spinning hard disk drives, you should secure erase it.
 But for newer Macs with solid-state drives you can't secure erase and it really isn't necessary.
 In most cases your old data was encrypted anyway.

 Video Transcript